Intervention Mapping: Designing Theory-based and Evidence-based Programs

 - Epilogue and evaluation

-Gerjo Kok and Robert A.C.
-Ruiter, Dept. Work & Social Psychology, Maastricht University;
+Robert A.C.
+Ruiter and Gerjo Kok, Dept. Work & Social Psychology, Maastricht University;

-Guy S. Parcel, Nell H. Gottlieb and Christine M. Markham, School of Public Health, University of Texas at Houston (TX).
+Guy S. Parcel and Nell H. Gottlieb, School of Public Health, University of Texas at Houston (TX).

 If you require any further information concerning the course, please contact the course secretariat via e-mail: firstname.lastname@example.org

-To apply for the course, please go to http://klinkhamergroup.com/interventionmapping and fill in the form.
-You’ll receive a confirmation and invoice afterwards.
+To apply for the course, please go to insight.klinkhamergroup.com/interventionmapping and fill in the form.
+You will receive a confirmation and invoice afterwards.